Sustain our journalism by becoming a supporter

-Free Press will depend heavily on input from engaged subscribers for ideas and guidance.
-“Our and we” will be style standards when referring to Free Press because of loyal readers’ input being so important to our editorial policies.
+This publication depends heavily on input from engaged subscribers for ideas and guidance.
+“Our and we” will be style standards when referring to Free Press because loyal readers’ input is so important to our editorial policies.

-Currently Brett does everything, including web design and social media.
+Currently, Brett leads other freelancers in reporting and writing, shoots the photography, and edits the site, including web design and social media.
 He has a deep commitment to gathering the news in person and keeping up with sources far beyond the story.

 Oklahoma City Free Press adheres to the SPJ’s Code of Ethics.